relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/17 - Networking Components/main.md

 Networks are often shown using three-level architecture, as shown in Figure 17-20, which consists of hardware and two planes:

 -   **Data plane**:  As described in this chapter, a router can route packets faster by using techniques such as fast switching or CEF switching.
 These techniques for punting packets from the incoming interface to the outgoing interface operate on what is traditionally known as the data plane.
-The main objective of the data plane is to determine how the incoming packet on the a port must be forwarded to an outgoing port, based on specific values in teh packet headers.
+The main objective of the data plane is to determine how the incoming packet on the a port must be forwarded to an outgoing port, based on specific values in the packet headers.
 -   **Control plane**:  Routing protocols and other protocols make up the control plane.  the control plane determines how a packet is routed among routers or other network elements as the packet traverses end-to-end from source host to destination host.
 The control plane also deals with packets that are destined for the router itself.
 Device and network management are also part of the control plane.
 Management functions include initializing interfaces with default configurations, IP addresses, policies, user accounts, and so on.

 &nbsp;